nport/jemma.ah.zigbee.zcl.compiler/README.md

 JEMMA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-### Build

-In order to build the project follow these steps.

-1. Checkout the repository
-2. cd in the

 ### Getting the code

 To get the you can type: